Eastern Nazarene College: Athletics

-Intramural sports take place year-round and change from season to season based on student interest (past sports have included lacrosse, field hockey, and a very successful men's volleyball club).
-These and other campus sports, such as J-Term basketball, men's wrestling, men's football, powder puff football, and indoor soccer, are organized by the Student Government Association's (SGA) Rec.
-Life director.

 Intercollegiate athletics at ENC first began in 1959 with wins over Gordon, Curry, and Barrington Colleges in baseball.
-Varsity sports are National Collegiate Athletic Association (NCAA) Division III, Commonwealth Coast Conference (CCC), and New England Collegiate Conference (NECC).
-Along with NNU, ENC is one of only two Nazarene colleges to compete in the NCAA.
-Men's varsity sports include baseball, basketball, cross-country, golf, soccer, tennis, track and field, and volleyball.
-Women's sports include basketball, cross-country, soccer, softball, tennis, track and field, and volleyball.
+Varsity sports were National Collegiate Athletic Association (NCAA) Division III, Commonwealth Coast Conference (CCC), and New England Collegiate Conference (NECC).
+Along with NNU, ENC was one of only two Nazarene colleges to compete in the NCAA.
+Men's varsity sports included baseball, basketball, cross-country, golf, soccer, tennis, track and field, and volleyball.
+Women's sports included basketball, cross-country, soccer, softball, tennis, track and field, and volleyball.
 When NAIA-affiliated, Eastern Nazarene regularly won the basketball tournament hosted by The King's College.
 The college also won the ECAC Division III Championship in 1996 and went to the NCAA Division III Sweet 16 in 2000.

-Eastern Nazarene's athletic nickname is "Lions".
+Eastern Nazarene's athletic nickname was "Lions".
 From 1959 until 2009, the athletic moniker was "Crusaders".
-The college colors are red and white.
+The college colors were red and white.
 Bradley Field is named in honor of Carroll Bradley, one-time professional baseball player and the first athletic director at Eastern Nazarene, and the LaHue Physical Education Center at ENC also serves as a clinical site for Northeastern University.

 Residential life

-Students live in single-sex residence halls.
-There are three female dormitories (Spangenberg Hall, Williamson Hall, and Munro Hall) and two male dormitories (Memorial Hall and Shields Hall).
-Young Hall provides apartments for staff and married students, in addition to suites for upperclassman females and males.
-Each dormitory houses a co-ed common area, known as a parlor.
+Students lived in single-sex residence halls.
+There were three female dormitories (Spangenberg Hall, Williamson Hall, and Munro Hall) and two male dormitories (Memorial Hall and Shields Hall).
+Young Hall provided apartments for staff and married students, in addition to suites for upperclassman females and males.

-The Mann Student Center houses The Commons for sit-down meals cafeteria-style, as well as The Dugout for meals in a café-type atmosphere.
-The latter is a popular location for social gathering, as is the adjacent "Colonel's Coffee House".
-Chapel services for undergraduate students, which are 40 minutes long, are offered on Wednesdays and Fridays.
+The Mann Student Center housed The Commons for sit-down meals cafeteria-style, as well as The Dugout for meals in a café-type atmosphere.
+Chapel services for undergraduate students, which were 40 minutes long, are offered on Wednesdays and Fridays.
 Attendance for most chapels is required for most undergraduates.